Top 10 essentials for self-sufficient camping

 - Main filter (ceramic or hollow fibers, such as filter straws or gravity bags) to remove bacteria and protozoa

-Advanced technique: Set up your gravity-fed filtration system as soon as you arrive at camp.
-A hanging water bag that continuously filters into a clean reservoir provides you with 8-10L of effortless drinking water while you set up the rest of camp.
+Advanced technique: Set up your gravity filtration system as soon as you arrive at camp.
+A suspended water bag that continuously filters into a clean reservoir provides you with 8-10 liters of effortless drinking water while you set up the rest of the camp.

 2. Versatile cooking system